dwilsondev/sage-animated-image-generator/README.md

 Set to `true` to allow files to be auto submitted when chosen from the upload dialog box.
 Set to `false` to disable.
 If auto submit is disabled, a submit button will be displayed in the form.

 ### Binary Environments
-Tell SAIG where ffmpeg, gifski, and img2webp binaries are located.
+Tell SAIG whether to use local ffmpeg, gifski, and img2webp binaries or use system binaries.
 If these are set to `bin`, SAIG will look for the binary files in app/bin.

-If these variables are set to empty or anything other than `bin`, SAIG will use the executable from the system path.
+If these variables are set to empty or anything other than `bin`, SAIG will use the system's binary.

-For more details, you can look at the `env.php` file in the app folder.
+You can manually set the binary locations in `env.php` file in the app folder.

 The defaults are:
 * `$ffmpeg = "bin"`